Regulation Best Interest Disclosure Statement

 This Reg BI Statement does not apply to advisory services offered by NBBD Advisory Affiliates, including NBIA.
 For additional information on NBIA please see NBIA’s Form ADV Part 2A brochure at http://www.nb.com/adv_part_2A_nbia/.

 Material Facts About Our Relationship With You - Capacity

 Any recommendations regarding your Brokerage Account are made in a broker-dealer capacity.
-In addition, any recommendations made by NBBD and NBBD Brokers to you regarding allocations to your advisory accounts are generally made in a broker-dealer capacity; provided, however, if you invest through the PWM Advisory Program, recommendations made to you regarding any allocations to your advisory accounts will be made by NBIA.
+In addition, with respect to Existing Brokerage Framework Customers and NB Trust Co Customers, any recommendations made by NBBD and NBBD Brokers to you regarding allocations to your advisory accounts are generally made in a broker-dealer capacity.
+However, if you invest through the PWM Advisory Program, recommendations made to you regarding any allocations to your advisory accounts will be made by NBIA.

 NBBD has no discretionary authority over your Brokerage Account and can only purchase or sell securities or execute investment strategies that you authorize.
 This means that you, the customer, make the ultimate decision regarding the purchase or sale of securities or other investments or the allocation of assets recommended by us.
 Accordingly, you, the customer, must approve each transaction prior to execution.

 Material Fees and Costs